datazoompuc/datazoom.amazonia/README.md

 ##### DATASUS - SIH (System of Hospital Information)

 Contains data on hospitalizations.
 Treated data only gains variable labels, with no extra manipulation.
-Note that this is a much heavier dataset.
+Beware that this is a much heavier dataset.

+**Examples:**

 ``` r
 library(datazoom.amazonia)